craffel/llm-seminar/README.md

 #### Presentation roles

 This seminar is organized around the different "roles" students play each week:
-Reviewer, Archaeologist, Researcher, Hacker, and (possibly) Private Investigator.
+Reviewer, Archaeologist, Researcher, Hacker, Diagrammer, and (possibly) Blogger.

   - **Reviewer:** Complete a full critical, but not necessarily negative, review of the paper.
 Follow the [guidelines for NeurIPS reviewers](https://neurips.cc/Conferences/2022/ReviewerGuidelines) (under "Review Form").
 Please complete the "Strengths and Weaknesses" and "Questions" sections and assign an overall score; you can skip the rest of the review (including writing a summary since all students should have read the paper).
   - **Archaeologist:** Determine where this paper sits in the context of previous and subsequent work.
 Find and report on one prior paper *that we are not reading in this class* that substantially influenced the current paper and one newer paper *that we are not reading in this class* that cites this current paper.